Focal and Global Knowledge Distillation for Detectors

 \section{Method}

-Most detectors have used FPN\cite{lin2017feature} to utilize the multi-scale semantic information fully.
+Most detectors have used FPN\cite{lin2017feature} to utilize the multi-scale semantic information.
 The features from FPN fuse different levels of semantic information from the backbone and are used to predict directly.
-Transferring the knowledge of these features from the teacher detector has significantly improved the performance of the student detector.
+Transferring the knowledge of these features from the teacher has significantly improved the performance of the student.
 Generally, the distillation of the features can be formulated as:

-where $F^{T}$ and $F^{S}$ denote the feature maps from the teacher detector and the student detector, respectively, and $f$ is the adaptation layer to reshape the $F^{S}$ to the same dimension as $F^{T}$. $H, W$ denote the height and width of the feature map and $C$ is the channel.
+where $F^{T}$ and $F^{S}$ denote the feature from the teacher and student, respectively, and $f$ is the adaptation layer to reshape the $F^{S}$ to the same dimension as $F^{T}$. $H, W$ denote the height and width of the feature and $C$ is the channel.

-However, such distillation methods treat all the parts equally and lack the distillation of the global relations between different pixels.
+However, such methods treat all the parts equally and lack the distillation of the global relations between different pixels.
 To get over the above problems, we propose FGD, which includes focal and global distillation, as shown in \cref{figure:structure}.
-In this section, we will introduce our method in detail.
+Here we will introduce our method in detail.